open-sauced/intro/docs/README.md

 ## **Community**

 Do you have questions or need help?
-Join our community [Discord](https://discord.gg/U2peSNf23P).
+Join our [Community](https://github.com/orgs/open-sauced/discussions).

 ## **⚖️ LICENSE**